frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 * **Domain**: The domain of work the company is into.
 Eg: manufacturing, services, etc. Choose one when setting up your account.
 * **Is Group**: If checked, this becomes a parent company.
 * **Parent Company**: If this is a child company, set the parent from this field i.e., select a group company this company belongs to.
-If a parent company is set, the chart of accounts for the new company you're creating will be created on the basis of the selected parent company.
+If a parent company is set, the chart of accounts for the new company you're creating will be created based on the selected parent company.

 ### 1.3 Chart of Accounts
 For each Company, the master for Chart of Accounts is maintained separately.
 This allows you to maintain separate accounting for each company as per the legal requirements.
 You can also import chart of accounts using the [Charts Of Accounts Importer](/docs/user/manual/en/setting-up/chart-of-accounts-importer).